 | Mines | 2 years |

-Extraction of groundwater for commercial use without a valid CGWA NOC is illegal.
-Under 2026 regulations, entities operating without NOC or after NOC expiry are liable to pay Environmental Compensation calculated for the entire period of unauthorized extraction.
-Penalties have been enhanced in 2026 to deter non-compliance.
+Extraction of groundwater without a valid CGWA NOC is illegal.
+Under 2026 regulations, entities operating without NOC or after NOC expiry must pay Environmental Compensation for the entire period of unauthorized extraction.

 CGWA NOC Compliance 2026